nsilberman/microsoft_graph_mcp_server/doc/EMAIL_FUNCTIONS.md

 ## Load Emails by Folder

 ### Description
 Loads emails from a specific folder into the cache.
-Can filter by days or limit by top number (mutually exclusive parameters).
+Can filter by days or limit by page size (mutually exclusive parameters).

 ### Parameters
 - `folder` (optional, string): Mail folder name